How can we help you?

 done

-When you have followed these instructions, you should be connected using the configured connection.
-To check if you were successful, visit NordVPN’s homepage — the status at the top of the page should say “Protected.”
+When you have followed these instructions, the router should connect using the configured connection.
+To check if you were successful, visit NordVPN's homepage — the status at the top of the page should say "Protected."

 service openvpn stop